mbraak/jqTree/docs/_entries/10_changelog.md

 #### Development

--   Improve types of closedIcon and openedIcon.
+-   Issue #732: improve types of closedIcon and openedIcon

 #### 1.7.1 (august 6 2023)